North American Volcanoes Web Quest

 Once the presentations are completed, students should load them onto the main computer (e-mail, jump drive, course website, etc.).
 Once all of the groups are ready, they can begin their presentation.

 Once all of the groups have presented, the instructor should make some concluding remarks emphasizing key points of the activity (especially connections to plate tectonic setting).
-Assignment electronic handout (Microsoft Word 41kB Jan31 08)
+Assignment electronic handout (Microsoft Word PRIVATE FILE 41kB Jan31 08)

 Teaching Notes and Tips

 References and Resources

 This is a great place to have the groups start when picking a volcano to research.